 5 People Who Can Proofread Your Scholarship Essays

-We get it - you have a lot going on.
 With school, extracurriculars, your part-time job and sports, it’s tempting to wait until the last minute and submit your scholarship applications.
-But before you do, ask for feedback - everyone needs a second set of eyes on their essays!
+But before you do, ask for feedback, because everyone needs a second set of eyes on their essays!

-The sooner you complete your essays, the faster you can get them into the hands of someone with the capability and skill to double check grammatical and spelling errors and offer suggestions.
+The sooner you complete your essays, the faster you can get them into the hands of someone with the capability to double-check grammatical and spelling errors and offer suggestions.
 Here are some of the best people to help you when it comes to editing your scholarship essays.

 Chances are, you know at least one teacher pretty well.
-Whether you excel in his or her class isn't necessarily relevant - you just want a teacher who knows you well and can give you honest, helpful feedback.
+Whether you excel in their class isn't the only determining factor, because you need a teacher who knows you well and can give you honest, helpful feedback.
 Think back to homework assignments you've completed or papers you've written over the last year.
 Have any come back with great insight from a certain teacher?

 2. Guidance Counselor